wwylele/3ds-save-tool/disa/README.md

 This header defines each level of DPFS tree (will explain below).
 All the offsets are relative to the beginning of the partition.

 ### DIFI Hash
-This is the hash over IVFC level 1, padded to level 1 block size.
+This is SHA-256 hash over IVFC level 1, padded to level 1 block size.
 After the hash, there is additional unused 4 bytes.
 This 4 bytes are 0xFFFFFFFF in ciphertext.

 ## Partition
 The SAVE partition and the DATA partition has slightly different structures.